 Younger teams benefit from having two coaches present during work sessions.
 We recommend keeping meetings short, one hour or less, and planning more sessions if needed.
 Coaches are actively responsible for team time management.

-RESIST the urge to help the kids with making anything.
-It’s totally against the spirit and the rules of the competition!
-Also, if younger students show up with duct-taped brown boxes for their set, it’s fine.
+Helping the kids directly on their problem is against the spirit and the rules of the competition!
+Coaches do teach skills and creative thinking techniques, that the kids can apply.
+If younger students show up with duct-taped brown boxes for their set, it’s fine.
 Respect the kids’ ownership.
 A parent coach can act as secretary, writing down ideas and even typing out a script, as long as it’s the kids’ words.

 Students in 3rd to 5th Grade can join teams that are in the same grade or that are multi-age and multi-grade.